What Chiropractors Do And Are They Doctors Or Therapists?

 A Guide To Doctor Of Chiropractic

 For most, the art and science of chiropractic were new.
-So, the most common question we got from Malaysians, as well as from our foreign patients, has been in regards to the practice of chiropractic and qualifications of a doctor of chiropractic (chiropractor).
-Hence, these issues have resonated with us, and we have decided to shed some light on this subject for better understanding.
+The most common question we get concerns chiropractic practice and a chiropractic doctor’s qualifications (chiropractor).
+And it has resonated with us, and we have decided to shed some light on this subject for better understanding.

 There are approximately 100,000 chiropractors in practice in the world today.
 Over 70% either practice or have received their education in America.
-Therefore, we have decided to provide educational and qualification backgrounds as it pertains to those that practice or were educated in the United States.
+Therefore, we have decided to provide educational and qualification backgrounds about chiropractors that practice or educated in the United States.

 Who Discovered Chiropractic?

 Daniel David Palmer discovered chiropractic and established the first school of Chiropractic in Davenport, Iowa.
-Currently, there are over 40 colleges and universities offering educational programs towards the Doctor of Chiropractic degree, with the vast majority being in North America (approximately 23 institutions of higher learning).
+Over 40 colleges and universities currently offer educational programs towards the Doctor of Chiropractic degree, with the vast majority being in North America (approximately 23 higher learning institutions).
 Like other healthcare professions, the practice of chiropractic and the educational requirements have become stringent.
 The most common degree in chiropractic today is the doctorate, Doctor of Chiropractic (D.C.).

 The U.S. Federal Medical Program and almost all states designate Doctors of Chiropractic as physician-level providers.
 The essential services that D.C.s provide are also available through the U.S. federal health delivery systems.
-They include those that are administered through Federal Workers‘ Compensation, Federal Employees Health Benefits Program, U.S. Departments of Defense and Veterans Affairs, Medicaid and all state workers‘ compensation programs as well.
+They include those administered through Federal Workers‘ Compensation, Federal Employees Health Benefits Program, U.S. Departments of Defense and Veterans Affairs, Medicaid, and all state workers‘ compensation programs.
 So, Chiropractors and the profession of Chiropractic has thoroughly been proven helpful.
-In fact, it has been two times more effective than the traditional allopathic models of care.
+It has been two times more effective than the traditional allopathic models of care.

-A typical chiropractic college applicant has a four-year degree (Bachelors) before commencing his or her Doctorate in Chiropractic.
+A typical chiropractic college applicant has a four-year degree (Bachelors) before commencing their doctorate in Chiropractic.
 The requirements get even more demanding after the student has gained acceptance into an accredited chiropractic college.
 The standard is four or five academic years worth of professional study.
-Due to the practice of chiropractic having a hands-on nature, as well as the intricate adjusting techniques that need to be learned, clinical training takes up a significant portion of the total study time.
+Due to chiropractic practice having a hands-on nature and the intricate adjusting techniques that need to be learned, clinical training takes up a significant portion of the total study time.

-The Doctor of Chiropractic is Better when it comes to Spine, Joint and Sports Injury Treatments.
+The Doctor Of Chiropractic Is Better When It Comes To Spine, Joint & Sports Injury Treatments.

 Educational and Qualification for a Doctor of Chiropractic is stringent and rigorous: Making them the BEST Non-Surgical caregivers for the Spine and Joint Disorders.
 The National Board of Chiropractic Examiners (NBCE) governs the licensure and certification of U. S. Chiropractors.

-Chiropractic education in the United States of America is strictly governed by the U.S. One such governing entity is the Council on Chiropractic Education (CCE).
+The U.S strictly governs chiropractic education in the United States of America.
+One such governing entity is the Council on Chiropractic Education (CCE).
 Their sole responsibility is to ensure that Universities teaching Chiropractic meets or exceeds the U.S. Government requirement for a Chiropractic Physician.

-Chiropractic doctors are required to pass their board exam given by the U.S. National Board of Chiropractic Examiners (NBCE).
-Also, each practicing Doctor of Chiropractic must obtain a license within the state that they want to practice in.
-Annual continuing education requirements must be met by chiropractors to maintain their licensure.
+Chiropractic doctors must pass their board exam given by the U.S. National Board of Chiropractic Examiners (NBCE).
+Each practicing Doctor of Chiropractic must obtain a license from their respective state in the United States.
+Chiropractors must meet annual continuing education requirements to maintain their licensure.